Catilinarian conspiracy: Conclusion

 While Cicero was initially hailed for his role in saving the state, he did not accrue all the credit, to his dismay.
 Cato was also hailed as having roused the senate to act against the conspirators.
-But there were some turns against Cicero's actions in the immediate aftermath of the summary executions.
+There were some turns against Cicero's actions in the immediate aftermath of the summary executions.
 At the close of the consular year, Cicero's valedictory speech was vetoed by two tribunes of the plebs.
-One of the tribunes, Quintus Caecilius Metellus Nepos, also sought to bring Cicero up on charges for executing citizens without trial, though the senate prevented him from doing so by threatening to declare anyone who brought a prosecution a public enemy.
+One of the tribunes, Quintus Caecilius Metellus Nepos, sought to bring Cicero up on charges for executing citizens without trial.
+The senate prevented him from doing so, by threatening to declare anyone who brought a prosecution a public enemy.

-In the coming years, Cicero's enemies reorganised; Publius Clodius Pulcher, tribune in 58 BC, enacted a law banishing anyone who had executed a citizen without trial.
+In the coming years, Cicero's enemies reorganised.
+Publius Clodius Pulcher, tribune in 58 BC, enacted a law banishing anyone who had executed a citizen without trial.
 Cicero promptly fled the city for Greece.
-His exile was eventually lifted and he was recalled to Rome the next year at Pompey's bequest.
-Views on Cicero's success in defending the republic are mixed: while Cicero argued that he had saved the commonwealth and many scholars have accepted his defence of necessary exigency, he did so "by circumventing due process and the civil rights of citizens" while also revealing "the consul's complete lack of confidence in the court system on which the New Republic of Sulla was supposed to be based".
+His exile was eventually lifted and he was recalled to Rome the next year at Pompey's behest.
+Views on Cicero's success in defending the republic are mixed: while Cicero argued that he had saved the commonwealth and many scholars have accepted his defence of necessary exigency, Harriet Flower, a classicist, writes he did so "by circumventing due process and the civil rights of citizens" while also revealing "the consul's complete lack of confidence in the court system on which the New Republic of Sulla was supposed to be based".